 Fellows are urged to contact their fellowship program director immediately if they become ill and to obtain approval for all other time off well in advance.

 Compensation and Benefits

 Fellows receive health insurance and an annual trainee stipend that increases with each year of fellowship training.
-Beginning in the second year, trainees are asked to take 12 week nights per year of in-house call at the St. Paul University Hospital.
+Beginning in the second year, trainees are asked to take 12 weeknights per year of in-house call at St. Paul University Hospital.
 This clinical service is outside our fellows’ area of specialty training and is not associated with our fellowship training programs.
-To compensate for in-house night call, fellows are appointed to UT Southwestern salaried faculty positions as part-time assistant instructors.
+To compensate for in-house night call, fellows are appointed to UT Southwestern salaried faculty positions as part-time Assistant Instructors.

 To be eligible for night-call supplementation, fellows must have a Texas Medical License, DEA and DPS certificates, and be credentialed with our hospitals and managed-care organizations.
 A permanent Texas medical license is required to begin the credentialing process.

 Income Tax Information